mohamedprojects/Data_Analytics/README.md

 you can download the data from this site : https://www.kaggle.com/samruddhim/olympics-althlete-events-analysis

-you can view my notebook in kaggle by : https://www.kaggle.com/mohamedelatillah/notebook2cfed3c356
+you can view my notebook with the code running in kaggle by : https://www.kaggle.com/mohamedelatillah/notebook2cfed3c356